Ethical and Sustainability Code for I-DEST Travellers

 The goal of I-DEST is to help visitors make more conscious, responsible, and sustainable travel decisions.
 We believe that travel is not just an experience but also a connection: a connection with local communities, the natural environment, cultural heritage, and the service providers who work tirelessly every day to ensure a destination remains liveable, lovable, and visitable.
 This code of ethics is for those who choose destinations, activities, accommodations, dining venues, baths, natural attractions, cultural experiences, or active tourism services with the help of I-DEST.
 It is not a collection of prohibitions but a guide on how travel can be joyful, safe, respectful, and sustainable at the same time.

-As a responsible traveller, it’s worth learning about the basic characteristics of your destination before you set off: local customs, transport options, conservation rules, cultural sensitivities, opening hours, seasonal restrictions, and safety information.
+As a responsible traveller, it’s worth familiarising yourself with the basic characteristics of your destination before you set off: local customs, transport options, conservation rules, cultural sensitivities, opening hours, seasonal restrictions, and safety information.

 Choose services that communicate transparently about their sustainability, accessibility, and community commitments.
-On the I-DEST platform, sustainability labels, SDG links, accessibility information, and service provider details help you make decisions based not only on price or attractions but also on values.
+On the I-DEST platform, sustainability labels, SDG connections, accessibility information, and provider details help you make decisions based not only on price or attractions but also on values.

 2. Respect local communities

-A destination is not a stage set but a home for its people.
+A destination is not a backdrop but a home to its people.
 While travelling, ensure your presence does not disrupt the daily lives of locals.
 Respect private properties, religious and cultural sites, cemeteries, residential areas, markets, traditional events, and local celebrations.

 Before taking photos or videos, ask for permission if people, private homes, religious ceremonies, children, or sensitive community situations are involved.
 Don’t treat local residents as tourist attractions.
-Respectful curiosity is valuable; intrusive behaviour is not.
+Respectful curiosity is a virtue; intrusive behaviour is not.

 3. Support the local economy

-One of the simplest forms of sustainable tourism is ensuring that as much of your spending as possible stays local.
-Choose locally-owned accommodations, restaurants, producers, artisans, guided tours, and cultural programmes.
-Try dishes made from local ingredients, buy genuine local products, and avoid mass-produced, originless souvenirs.
+One of the simplest ways to practise sustainable tourism is to ensure as much of your spending as possible stays local.
+Choose locally owned accommodations, restaurants, producers, artisans, guided tours, and cultural programmes.
+Try dishes made with local ingredients, buy authentic local products, and avoid mass-produced, generic souvenirs.

-A fair price is not just a consumer issue but an ethical one too.
-Avoid unfair bargaining with small businesses, artisans, or local producers.
+Fair pricing is not just a consumer issue but an ethical one.
+Don’t haggle unfairly with small businesses, artisans, or local producers.
 Quality, local, and sustainable services have real value.

-A significant part of tourism’s environmental impact comes from travel itself.
-When possible, choose trains, buses, bicycles, walking, public transport, or shared mobility solutions.
+A significant portion of tourism’s environmental impact comes from travel.
+Whenever possible, choose trains, buses, bicycles, walking, public transport, or shared mobility solutions.
 For shorter distances, don’t automatically opt for a car.
 For city tours, nature walks, and lakeside relaxation, walking, cycling, or public transport often provide the best experience.

-If you arrive by car, park responsibly, avoid entering protected, restricted, or pedestrian zones, and don’t occupy more space than necessary.
+If you travel by car, park responsibly, avoid driving into protected, restricted, or pedestrian zones, and don’t occupy more space than necessary.
 Even when using an electric car, remember that traffic congestion, parking pressure, and overcrowding are not just emission issues.

-At accommodations, baths, campsites, restaurants, or activity venues, use resources sparingly.
-Turn off lights, turn off taps, avoid unnecessary towel or linen changes, and steer clear of single-use packaging.
+At accommodations, spas, campsites, restaurants, or event venues, use resources sparingly.
+Turn off lights, turn off taps, avoid unnecessary towel or linen changes, and minimise single-use packaging.

 Water is a particularly sensitive resource.
 At thermal baths, natural lakes, riversides, and waterfront destinations, preserving water quality is a shared responsibility.
-Avoid using pollutants in water, don’t wash with soap or shampoo in natural waters, and follow bathing, fishing, boating, and conservation rules.
+Avoid using pollutants in the water, don’t bathe in natural waters with soap or shampoo, and follow swimming, fishing, boating, and conservation rules.

 6. Reduce waste

-Bring a reusable water bottle, refillable container, your own bag, box, or cutlery if practical.
-Avoid single-use plastics, unnecessary printouts, and over-packaged products.
-Separate waste where possible.
+Bring a reusable bottle, your own bag, container, or cutlery if practical.
+Avoid single-use plastics, unnecessary print materials, and over-packaged products.
+Recycle waste where facilities are available.

-Whether in nature, cities, bathing areas, lakesides, ski slopes, or cultural sites, the same principle applies: take away what you brought.
-Don’t leave behind litter, cigarette butts, food scraps, tissues, animal waste, or any other trace.
+The same principle applies in nature, cities, spas, lakesides, ski slopes, and cultural sites: take everything you brought with you back home.
+Don’t leave behind rubbish, cigarette butts, food scraps, tissues, animal waste, or any other trace.

 7. Respect cultural heritage and cities

-When visiting cities, remember that historic districts, monuments, churches, museums, cemeteries, castles, palaces, and public spaces are not unlimitedly resilient.
+When visiting cities, remember that historic districts, monuments, churches, museums, cemeteries, castles, and public spaces are not unlimited resources.
 Stick to visitor routes, don’t climb on monuments, don’t touch prohibited objects, don’t vandalise, don’t graffiti, and don’t take anything as a souvenir.

 Cities are not just daytime attractions.
 They have residents at night too.
-Avoid making noise, littering in public spaces, irresponsible alcohol consumption, causing disturbances outside residential buildings, and any behaviour that diminishes the quality of life for locals.
-A good city visitor not only enjoys but also respects the city.
+Avoid loud behaviour, littering in public spaces, irresponsible alcohol consumption, making noise outside residential buildings, and any actions that diminish the quality of life for locals.
+A good city visitor respects the city as well as enjoys it.

 8. Act responsibly in natural areas and ecotourism sites

-In ecotourism sites, national parks, nature trails, forests, wetlands, caves, geoparks, and protected natural areas, always use designated paths.
-Don’t stray off trails, trample vegetation, collect protected plants, rocks, minerals, animals, or eggs, and don’t disturb nesting, resting, or feeding animals.
+In ecotourism sites, national parks, nature trails, forests, marshes, caves, geoparks, and protected areas, always stick to designated paths.
+Don’t stray off trails, trample vegetation, collect protected plants, rocks, minerals, animals, or eggs, and don’t disturb nesting, resting, or feeding wildlife.

-Silence is also valuable in nature.
+Silence is valuable in nature.
 Don’t make noise, use drones without permission, feed wildlife, or try to get too close for a photo.
-Responsible wildlife encounters are based on maintaining distance.
+Responsible wildlife encounters are based on keeping a respectful distance.

 9. Be especially mindful at natural lakes and waterfronts

-Sunscreen, cosmetics, chemicals, food scraps, and waste should not end up in the water.
+Don’t let sunscreen, cosmetics, chemicals, food waste, or rubbish enter the water.
 A lake is not a swimming pool but a living ecosystem.
-The lakeside experience will last longer if visitors don’t overburden the shore, water, and habitats.
+The lakeside experience will endure if visitors don’t overburden the shore, water, and habitats.

 10. Be hygienic and resource-conscious in spa tourism

-In thermal baths, spas, wellness facilities, and beaches, follow the house rules, hygiene guidelines, and pool usage regulations.
+In spas, thermal baths, wellness facilities, and beaches, follow house rules, hygiene guidelines, and pool usage regulations.
 Shower before using pools, don’t bring food or drinks into prohibited areas, and respect the peace of other guests.

-Thermal water, spa water, and pool water require significant energy, water, and professional oversight.
-Don’t waste water, damage facilities, pollute pools, and report accidents, pollution, or dangerous situations to staff.
+Thermal and pool water management requires significant energy, water, and professional oversight.
+Don’t waste water, damage facilities, pollute pools, and report any accidents, pollution, or dangerous situations to the staff.

 11. Adapt to the environment in mountains and ski resorts

-On ski slopes, mountain resorts, hiking trails, and alpine environments, stick to designated routes, avalanche and weather warnings, and slope rules.
-Don’t ski or snowboard in closed areas, don’t endanger others’ safety, and always choose routes suitable for your skill level.
+On ski slopes, mountain resorts, hiking trails, and alpine environments, follow designated routes, avalanche and weather warnings, and slope rules.
+Don’t ski or snowboard in closed areas, don’t endanger others, and always choose routes appropriate to your skill level.

-Mountain tourism is particularly sensitive to climate change, water use, energy demand, and habitat pressure.
+Mountain tourism is particularly sensitive to climate change, water use, energy demands, and habitat pressures.
 Prioritise ski areas accessible by public transport, local service providers, energy-efficient accommodations, and programmes that don’t unnecessarily increase environmental impact.

 12. Choose responsible animal programmes

-Don’t participate in programmes where animals are forced into unnatural behaviour, kept in poor conditions, brought excessively close to visitors, or used solely for photo opportunities.
-Don’t pet, feed, chase wildlife, or buy products made from protected species.
+Don’t participate in programmes that force animals into unnatural behaviour, keep them in poor conditions, allow visitors too close, or use them solely for photo opportunities.
+Don’t pet, feed, chase wild animals, or buy products made from protected species.

 A responsible animal experience prioritises the animal’s welfare, natural behaviour, habitat protection, and visitor education.
-If in doubt, choose conservation, observation, or guided programmes instead.
+If in doubt, opt for conservation, observation, or guided programmes.

 13. Be inclusive and considerate of other visitors